Big Three (San Antonio Spurs)

 The Big Three was a trio of National Basketball Association players for the San Antonio Spurs from 2002 to 2016, which consisted of Tim Duncan, Tony Parker, and Manu Ginóbili.
 They would win four NBA championships (2003, 2005, 2007, 2014) during that time-span.
 Duncan and Ginóbili retired after the 2015–16 season and the 2017–18 season, respectively.
 Parker, after playing one season with the Charlotte Hornets, retired after the 2018–19 season.
 The Big Three is one of the most decorated and successful trios in NBA history, having won 575 regular season games and 126 postseason games together; they won fifty games in each season that the trio played together, and they won sixty games in a season five times.
-Each member of the trio has had their jersey retired by the Spurs and both Duncan and Ginóbili have been inducted into the Naismith Memorial Basketball Hall of Fame.
+Each member of the trio has had their jersey retired by the Spurs and all three have been inducted into the Naismith Memorial Basketball Hall of Fame.